Samy-uktha/Programming-Project/README.md

 -Writing README.md  file.

+-Modifying code according to PEP format

 --------------------------------------------------------------------------------------------------------------------------------------------------

 Ashwini Kannan K – 142201007

 contribution:

--Writing the code for the payment frame inside the bill window with entry boxes for card number, name and cvv and a checkout button.
+-Writing the code for the payment frame inside the bill window with labels, entry boxes, and checkout button.

--Writing the code for the checkout function and error handling by adding messageboxes with appropriate error messages for invalid inputs in payment fields.
+-Writing the code for the checkout function and error handling by adding messageboxes with appropriate error messages.

 -Writing the Report.

 -Writing README.md file.

+-Modifying code according to PEP format